carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-deprecated-ios-base-aliases.rst

 modernize-deprecated-ios-base-aliases
 =====================================

-This check warns the uses of the deprecated member types of ``std::ios_base`` and replaces those that have a non-deprecated equivalent.
+Detects usage of the deprecated member types of ``std::ios_base`` and replaces those that have a non-deprecated equivalent.

 ===================================  ===========================
 Deprecated member type               Replacement